bakpakin/Fennel/setup.md

 ### Embedding the Fennel compiler in a Lua application

-The Fennel compiler can be added to your code repository, and then loaded from Lua.
+The Fennel compiler can be added to your application and then loaded from Lua.

- 1. Build `fennel.lua` by running `make` in a source checkout.
- 2. Add `fennel.lua` to your code repository.
+ 1. Add [fennel.lua](https://fennel-lang.org/downloads/fennel-1.5.0.lua) to your code repository.
- 3. Add the following lines to your Lua code:
+ 2. Add the following line to your Lua code:

 ```lua
 require("fennel").install().dofile("main.fnl")
 ```

+Replace `main.fnl` with whatever filename you use as an entry point.
 You can pass [options](api.md) to the fennel compiler by passing a table to the `install` function.

 Be sure to use the `fennel.lua` library and not the file for the entire `fennel` executable.